Key Takeaways

 Damages in Motorcycle Accident Cases

 Because motorcycles provide virtually no structural protection, injuries tend to be far more severe than in car accidents involving similar collision forces.
 Common damages include extensive medical expenses for emergency care, surgeries, hospitalization, and long-term rehabilitation; lost income during recovery and reduced future earning capacity if injuries are permanent; pain and suffering reflecting both physical agony and emotional trauma; disfigurement from scarring, amputation, or permanent visible injuries; loss of enjoyment of life including the inability to ride; and wrongful death claims when crashes prove fatal, providing compensation for the family's lost financial support, companionship, and funeral expenses.
+An experienced personal injury attorney who handles motorcycle cases specifically understands how to document and present these damages effectively.

 Protecting Your Claim After a Motorcycle Crash